A good[ish] website

 }

-And this a position sticky compatibility table using it:
+As a demo here’s the position sticky compatibility table using it:

-It’s important to set the background color on the element that will be stuck on its place, or it looks ugly when content scrolls from under it.
+It’s important to set the background color to the sticky element, or it looks ugly when content scrolls from under it.

 Adding an extra wrapping components breaks it, because the stickiness relies on the height of its immediate parent component: